Robert Stevens (Tennessee politician)

 Robert Stevens (born May 23, 1985) is an American politician from Tennessee.
 He is a Republican and represents District 13 in the Tennessee House of Representatives.

 Stevens graduated from Middle Tennessee Christian School.
 He earned a degree in political science from Lipscomb University, and a Juris Doctor from the University of Memphis.
 He was first elected in 2022.

+In 2023, Stevens supported a resolution to expel Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.